psd-tools/psd-tools/docs/contributing.rst

 1) ``psd_tools.psd``: subpackage that reads/writes low-level binary structure
    of the PSD/PSB file.
-The core data structures are built around attrs_ package that all implement `read` and `write` methods.
+The core data structures are built around attrs_ class that all implement `read` and `write` methods.
 Each data object tries to resemble the structure described in the specification_.
 Although documented, the specification_ is far from complete and some are even inaccurate.
 When ``psd-tools2`` finds unknown data structure, the package